amikos-tech/chroma-cookbook/docs/strategies/image-search.md

 This is useful when you need one collection to support both semantic text prompts and visual similarity search.

+!!! note "Language Scope"

+    This strategy currently ships with a Python runnable example.
+    The OpenCLIP + `ImageLoader` workflow demonstrated here is Python-centric in this cookbook.

 ## Quick Start Pattern

 Use this default flow: